Manaslu Circuit Trek - 15 Days

 Accommodation: Teahouse

-Today, you will be trekking on the path towards the village of Salleri, one of the first villages after Jagat along the trail.
+Today, you will be trekking on the path toward the village of Salleri, one of the first villages after Jagat, along the trail.
 From Salleri, the trail then descends towards Sirdibas and further branches out towards Philim.
-The river flows through the landscape once again and the path flows beside it.
+The river flows through the landscape once again, and the path flows beside it.
 The path then ascends towards the valley hills covered in rhododendron blossoms.
 Finally, you will reach the Deng.
-Overnight stay at the guesthouse at Deng.
+Overnight stay at the teahouse at Deng.

 Altitude: 1860m